amigazen/ctags-amiga/README.md

 ## To Do

-- Evaluate feasibility of updating to a more modern ctags revision than 5.5, although given most Amiga software will be of the same era, there may be little to no benefit in doing so
+- Evaluate feasibility of updating to version 5.8, although given most Amiga software will be of the same era, there may be little to no benefit in doing so
 - Permanently fork the code and remove irrelevant files
+- Test VBCC support
 - Add unittests or test files - currently WIP
 - Code review and hardening
-- Remove RCS artifacts.
-We're on github now!
+- Possibly create a new shared regex library if other ToolKit tools need it
+- Test Amiga '#?' wildcard support

 ## Contact